Overcoming the language barrier in Australia

 Attend language programs

-Many institutions offer language partnership programs to help foreign and local students enhance their respective second language proficiencies.
+Many institutions offer language partnership programs to help international and local students enhance their respective second language proficiencies.
 Language programs are actually great places to enhance your spoken English while learning about other cultures.

 Above all, don’t be shy.
 Take note, the more you speak English, the better you’ll get at it.